Thaandavam: Critical reception

-Thaandavam received mixed-to-positive reviews from critics and audience, with praise on the film's cast performance, music, story.
-However, the film's screenplay pattern and darkness received criticism.
+Thaandavam received mixed-to-positive reviews from critics.
 The Times of India rated the film 3/5, writing "Director Vijay and actor Vikram collaborate again in this movie after their earlier successful outing in Deiva Thirumagal, And Thaandavam'has everything going for it – big cast, good locations, a story with potential and a competent director – yet the result is far from satisfactory because of a weak and meandering screenplay, and poor pacing."
 Rediff's Pavithra Srinivasan wrote that the film was a "damp squib" and gave 2 out of 5 stars.
 Indiaglitz wrote: "Thaandavam has it's [sic] good sides and it's [sic] bad ones".
 Sify's reviewer claimed that it was "Vikram and him alone who diverts your attention from the film's little logical script flaws and spellbinds you with an endearing act that is Thaandavam's biggest strength". in.com's critic stated that it was a "neat revenge saga", further adding that it was "worth a watch for its neat screenplay and lavish production values", while giving it 3 out of 5.
 Prakash Upadhyaya of Oneindia.in gave 3/5 and wrote "Thaandavam is not glamorous but it is rich.
 It does not have masala elements yet it is entertaining".
 Tamilko wrote: "Thaandavam’s dreary screenplay hampers the much needed pace for a film set in espionage backdrop.
 Though Vikram greatly rescues the movie, the dull and predictable sequences doesn’t help Thaandavam’s course".
 The Hindu described it as a fiery dance of the righteous.